Support Centre

 • amend privacy and personal data protection regulations and procedures, including regarding DPIAs;

-• listen to data processing agents and the society in matters of relevant interest;
+• listen to data processing agents and society in matters of relevant interest;

 • collect and apply its revenue and publish a detailed report regarding its revenue expenses;

-• conclude agreements with data processing agents in order to eliminate irregularities, legal uncertainties, or litigious situations in administrative proceedings;
+• conclude agreements with data processing agents to eliminate irregularities, legal uncertainties, or litigious situations in administrative proceedings;

-• enact rules, guidelines, and simplified procedures, including regarding deadlines, for small and micro companies, start-ups, and innovative businesses in order to help them achieve compliance with the LGPD;
+• enact rules, guidelines, and simplified procedures, including regarding deadlines, for small and micro companies, start-ups, and innovative businesses to help them achieve compliance with the LGPD;

-• ensure that processing activities of personal data from elderly people is carried out in a simple, clear, accessible, and adequate manner to their understanding;
+• ensure that processing activities of personal data from elderly people are carried out in a simple, clear, accessible, and adequate manner to their understanding;

-• decide, at an administrative level, on the LGPD's interpretation, its competences, and cases in which it is silent;
+• decide, at an administrative level, on the LGPD's interpretation, its competencies, and cases in which it is silent;

 • implement simplified mechanisms, including by electronic means, for the registration of complaints about personal data processing that is non-compliant with the LGPD;

-• inspect and sanction cases of data processing that are non-compliant with the LGPD through administrative proceedings that ensure the right to adversary proceedings, full defence, and the right to appeal;
+• inspect and sanction cases of data processing that are non-compliant with the LGPD through administrative proceedings that ensure the right to adversary proceedings, full defense, and the right to appeal;

-• report to the appropriate authorities the criminal offences that come to their knowledge;
+• report to the appropriate authorities the criminal offenses that come to their knowledge;

 • report to the internal affairs bodies any non-compliance with the LGPD by bodies and entities of federal public administration;